 ABOUT MIGAS APPRENTICES & TRAINEES

 MIGAS is a not-for-profit organisation that has been recruiting, employing and mentoring apprentices and trainees in the traditional skilled trades since 1988.
-MIGAS has a national footprint and provides apprentice employments services to industry employers across metropolitan, regional and remote Australia.
+MIGAS has a national footprint and provides apprentice employment services to industry employers across metropolitan, regional and remote Australia.